 Saute the shallot, garlic and chili flakes.

-Then begin sauteing the greens- you’ll need an extra-large 12-inch skillet here.
-Add the salt and lemon zest.
+Then begin sauteing the greens – you’ll need an extra-large 12-inch skillet here.

-Cook until tender, about 8-10 minutes.
+Cook stirring until tender, about 8-10 minutes.
 Add the stems back in and squeeze with lemon.

 Serve Simple Sauteed Greens with: